 A sincere thank you to all those that have contributed.
 The following are emails received from Father Dilan updating us on what he is achieving with your donations.

-The world has changed dramatically in the last couple of months.
+The world has changed dramatically in 2020.
 As bad as everything seems at the moment, please spare a thought for those that are a lot worse off.
 Sri Lanka has been operating under a curfew which means that the poorest in their society who live on casual employment have no income.

 If you lose your job in Australia you can survive on government welfare.
 If you are unable to go to work in Sri Lanka because of the curfew your children starve.

 Fr Dilan is helping those in need by distributing basic food packages and asked for your help.

 Please consider making a donation by going to the “Make a Donation” page or by clicking the Donate Now Buttons at the top or bottom of this page.

 We received Father Dilan’s email on Monday the 6th of April and immediately commenced the “Appeal”.
 The first installment of funds from your donations was transferred to Father Dilan on Tuesday (7/4/20) and the distribution of dry rations commenced the same day.
 Sixty-four families from a poor neighborhood in Colombo received their care packages and plans are in hand to distribute rations to a further 114 Families today (Wed 08/04/20)

 More food has been added to the care packages as a result of your generosity and the cost of each package has been revised to $18.00.
 As a result of the increased size of each package, we expect each package to last a family approx 5 to 7 days.

 As expected the numbers needing help have swelled, and we are bracing for larger numbers once the word gets out.

 Thursday 9th of April and Fr Dilan Contemplates what lies ahead.